newrelic/infra-integrations-sdk/docs/tutorial.md

       key1: <LABEL_VALUE>
 ```

 Specify the name of the instance and add two arguments: `hostname` and `port`.
-Remember to always use two spaces as intend instead of tab.
+Make sure that you use YAML's indentation correctly.
 ```yml
 integration_name: com.custom.redis